-Despite a slowed economic environment in the country and region, BBI has maintained a positive financial position in 2015 with continued growth observed in all of its business segments.
+Despite slowed economic environment in the country and region, BBI has once again proved its ability to sustain its growth in a highly competitive environment.
 While poor economic conditions contribute to the creation of significant barriers, particularly influencing the creation of new business opportunities, BBI has supported promising projects and continued creating long-term value for its clients, partners and shareholders.

-In comparison with the previous year, BBI has recorded significant growth in all of its business lines.
-Total assets grew by 11% supported by a 20% growth in financing.
-The most important driver of the 10% deposits growth was the corporate deposits which grew by 12%.
-Net profit increased by 40%.
-Despite having increased its financing volumes in these poor economic conditions, BBI's non-performing loans continue to be lower than the market average.
-The Bank's capital adequacy ratio remained at a high level and it is significantly higher than the legally prescribed one.
+Compared to the previous year, BBI has recorded significant growth in all of its business lines.
+Total assets grew by 15.9% supported by a 14.3% growth in financing.
+The most important driver of the financings growth was the retail sector financings which grew by 19.7%.
+Total revenues increased by 23.6%.
+With additional 30 million BAM capital increase during 2016, the Bank's capital adequacy ratio is among the highest on the market and it is significantly higher than the legally prescribed one.